cgzones/arpobserver/ReadMe.md

 If sources are obtained directly from the git repository (instead of distribution source package) project has to be bootstrapped using autoreconf/automake.
-A helper shell script `bootstrap.sh` is included in the repository for that.
+A helper shell script `autogen.sh` is included in the repository for that.
 Note that bootstraping autotools project requires autoconf and automake to be available on the system.

 Example command to bootstrap autotools:

 ```
-./bootstrap.sh
+./autogen.sh
 ```

 Usage